awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 For a list of scenarios involving Amazon Aurora DB instances in a VPC , see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md)\.

-For a tutorial that shows you how to create a VPC that you can use with a common Amazon Aurora scenario, see [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.

 To learn how to work with DB instances inside a VPC, see the following:

 **Topics**